h3r2tic/h3r2tic.github.io/blurbs/dll-derps/index.md

 # Introduction
 Back in a previous life when I was a D programmer, I contributed to a project called [*D Dynamic Libraries*](http://www.dsource.org/projects/ddl).
 It was a pretty crazy system which on Windows provided means of loading plugins without the need for DLLs. *DDL* would load compiler-generated object files directly, and link them at runtime.
 For the D language it was a pretty major deal, as DLLs were severely broken at the time.

-When I recently overhead [@gwihlidal](https://twitter.com/gwihlidal) and [@repi](https://twitter.com/repi) discuss their annoyances with DLLs, I figured "hold my beer", and went on to re-implement an ad-hoc version of *D Dynamic Libraries* in C++.
+When I recently overheard [@gwihlidal](https://twitter.com/gwihlidal) and [@repi](https://twitter.com/repi) discuss their annoyances with DLLs, I figured "hold my beer", and went on to re-implement an ad-hoc version of *D Dynamic Libraries* in C++.

 What are the annoyances?
 Here's a couple:
 1. Duplication of symbols
 2. Windows locking the DLL files while they're loaded

-Item #1 can be a problem with anything using globals or singletons, such as RTTI systems, allocators, or logging systems.
-It also means potentially longer link times and plugins larger than they should be.
-This stems from globals being fully defined in both the host and plugins, rather than provided by just one (the host).
+Item #1 can be cause problems with anything using globals or singletons.
+This may include RTTI systems, allocators, logging systems, etc. It also means potentially longer link times and plugins larger than they should be.
+This annoyance from globals being fully defined in both the host and plugins, rather than provided by just one (the host).
 I used to think this was a hard limitation of DLLs, in that they could not pull symbols from the host, but I was mistaken.
 One can use dllexport in the host, dllimport in the plugin, create an implib for the host, and provide it when linking the DLL.
 [Here's one example I found](https://github.com/mesonbuild/meson/issues/1623).
-When I tried it, the dllexport wasn't even needed for functions, only for variables.
+When I tried it, the dllexport wasn't actually *needed* for functions, but it was necessary for variables.
 If you don't have full control over all code, it might be tricky to add dllimport to all the globals.

 One might actually argue that #1 is a Good Thing as it enforces strict separation between the host and plugins, and results in cleaner architectures.
 But I'm not here to argue that (see disclaimer).

 {:.center}
 ![](forScience.jpg){:width="75%"}

-Item #2 is just annoying, and mostly pops up when rolling a code hot-swap system.
+Item #2 mostly pops up when rolling a code hot-swap system.
 It can be easily worked around, but if we reinvent the wheel, we don't need to work around it :P

-# Running code from OBJ
+# Running code from object files

 Suppose we have a *test.cpp* file with a simple function like this: